SIOCODE-Open/perfect-micro-services/README.md

 node_modules/
 ```

-Now we are ready to create **the first micro-service**.
+Now we are ready to create **the first microservice**.

-# The first micro-service
+# The first microservice

-Our first micro-service will be called `adder-service`; when invoking it, we will provide two number parameters (`a` and `b`), and the service will calculate the sum of these numbers.
+Our first microservice will be called `adder-service`; when invoking it, we will provide two number parameters (`a` and `b`), and the service will calculate the sum of these numbers.

-One key aspect to keep in mind when designing a micro-service architecture is _request routing_.
-In this example, our micro-services will be running on _different ports_.
-Later, we'll create an **API gateway**, that can route requests to the appropriate micro-service based on the request path.
-Let's use ports in the range `3000-3999` for our micro-services, so the first micro-service will run on port `3000`.
-All micro-services will serve **exactly one endpoint**, and the endpoint will be the root path `/`.
+One key aspect to keep in mind when designing a microservice architecture is _request routing_.
+In this example, our microservices will be running on _different ports_.
+Later, we'll create an **API gateway**, that can route requests to the appropriate microservice based on the request path.
+Let's use ports in the range `3000-3999` for our microservices, so the first microservice will run on port `3000`.
+All microservices will serve **exactly one endpoint**, and the endpoint will be the root path `/`.
 We'll use the `POST` HTTP method with `Content-Type: application/json` for all of our requests.

 First, let's create the `packages/` directory.
 We'll also create another directory inside this one, called `adder-service`.
-In this directory, we'll create a `package.json` file for the micro-service package, with the following content:
+In this directory, we'll create a `package.json` file for the microservice package, with the following content:

 ```json
 {